therealsphinx/support.balsamiq.com/content/plugins/b3andatlassian.md

 * * *

-## Can I copy and paste between the desktop and plugin version?
+## Can I Copy and Paste between the Desktop and Plugin Version?

 Yes!
 Er, well, something like that...